 Societal attitudes and discriminatory beliefs, including racism, negative perceptions about migrants and ‘overstayers’, and moral panic about youth behaviours, contributed to Pacific children and young people entering social welfare care.
 Pacific survivors told the Inquiry about the challenges faced by their families, such as racism, housing insecurity, poverty and loss of culture and identity after migrating.

-Expert witness, clinical psychologist and Associate Professor Folasāitu Dr Apaula Julia loane has extensive experience working with Pacific fanau (children) and tagata talavou (young people) in social welfare care settings and spoke at the Inquiry’s Tulou, Our Pacific Voices: Tatala e Pulonga Hearing.
+Expert witness, clinical psychologist and Associate Professor Folasāitu Dr Apaula Julia loane has extensive experience working with Pacific fanau (children) and tagata talavou (young people) in social welfare care settings and spoke at the Inquiry’s Tulou, Our Pacific Voices: Tatala e Pulonga (Pacific Peoples’ Experiences) Hearing.
 She noted racism and negative experiences with migration, among other contributing factors that led to State intervention:

 “Some survivors spoke about their negative experiences with migration that included racism, poverty, loss of identity and cultural belonging.
 Many survivors also reported negative experiences in education such as language barriers, bullying by teachers and feelings of isolation leading to their noncompliant behaviour.”footnote 41